seanh/st/README.md

   with fallbacks in case you don't have it installed.
   (Source Code Pro is the [default monospaced font in GNOME](https://gitlab.gnome.org/GNOME/gsettings-desktop-schemas/-/issues/2) as of early 2019.)
 * Use tmux as the default shell
-* GNOME Terminal's color palette ported from GNOME 3.38
+* GNOME Terminal's color palette ported from GNOME 3.38 (both light and dark themes)
 * Custom keyboard shortcuts (see below)
 * GNOME desktop integration (`.desktop` file)